intel/unet/single-node/openvino/README.md

 3. Use the OpenVINO model optimizer to convert the frozen TensorFlow model to OpenVINO IR format.

-Once you have a frozen model, you can use the OpenVino model optimizer to create the OpenVINO version.
+Once you have a frozen model, you can use the OpenVINO model optimizer to create the OpenVINO version.

 Change the directory to `openvino`: